aryukas/HydroSense/README.md

 HydroSense is an intelligent rainfall and precipitation prediction system that uses machine learning and environmental data (such as NDVI, temperature, wind speed, and humidity).
-It is designed to forecast rainfall patterns for a range of 1 day to 1 year ahead, factoring in seasonal and geographical variables.
+It is designed to forecast rainfall patterns for a range of 1 day to 1 year ahead, factoring in seasonal and geographical variables it will show on Indian map and with states and districts.

 Note: Currently development is underway, and work is still in progress and pending.